James Holmes (mass murderer): Detention and pretrial court appearances

 Holmes was initially jailed at Arapahoe Detention Center, under suicide watch.
 He was held in solitary confinement to protect him from other inmates, a routine precaution for high-profile cases.

 Holmes made his first court appearance in Centennial, Colorado, on July 23, 2012, before Judge William B. Sylvester.
-He was read his rights, and no bail was given due to the nature of the charges.
+He was read his rights, and no bail was set due to the nature of the charges.
 A mandatory protection order was issued by the judge.
 The judge appointed the Colorado State Public Defender for Holmes' defense.
 Holmes said nothing and never looked at the judge.
 His appearance and behavior, which was described as "dazed" and "confused" fueled speculation about his mental state.

 On July 30, Colorado prosecutors filed formal charges against Holmes that included 24 counts of first degree murder, 116 counts of attempted murder, possession of explosive devices, and inciting violence.
 The multiple charges expand the opportunities for prosecutors to obtain convictions.
 For each person killed in the shooting, Holmes was charged with one count of murder with deliberation and one count of murder with extreme indifference.
 Holmes agreed in court to waive his right to a preliminary hearing within 35 days.

 On August 9, Holmes' attorneys said their client was mentally ill and that they needed more time to assess the nature of his illness.
 The disclosure was made at a court hearing in Centennial where news media organizations were asking a judge to unseal court documents in the case.

 On September 19, the prosecution filed a motion to add 10 new charges against Holmes and asked to amend 17 others.
 The additional charges would bring the total counts Holmes faced to 152.
 Holmes appeared in the Arapahoe County Court house the following day for the first time without his dyed-red hair, his cropped hair revealing his natural brown color.

-On September 28, court documents released by prosecutors said Holmes was revoked access to the University of Colorado campus because he threatened a professor.
+On September 28, court documents released by prosecutors said Holmes’ access to the University of Colorado campus was revoked because he threatened a professor.
 The university had said Holmes was denied access to non-public parts of the campus because he had withdrawn from school.

 On October 11, Holmes' attorneys asked Judge William Sylvester to postpone a preliminary hearing scheduled for November.
 On October 25, the preliminary hearing was set for the week of January 7.